 (Read Matthew 25:14-30)

-Our Gifts and Callings Are Without Repentance
+Our Gifts and Calling Are Without Repentance (Romans 11:29)

 The Parable of the Talents presents a man who gave talents to three of his servants, and their use of the talents while the master was away.
 Upon the master’s return two were rewarded for their wise use of their talents.
 Unfortunately, the one individual who was given the least responsibility did nothing with what he had.
 His outcome was sad.

 And so it is with us who are given talents or abilities to work for the Lord.
 Several passages in the Bible present gifts that the Holy Ghost empowers.
 In 1 Corinthians 12:8-11 we find the Words of wisdom, knowledge and faith; gifts of healing, working of miracles, prophecy, discerning of spirits, divers kinds of tongues and the interpretation of tongues.
 1 Corinthians 12:28 tells us that God has placed apostles, prophets, teachers, miracle workers, healings, helps, government and diversities of tongues in the church.
 In Romans 12:6-8 we find prophecy, ministry, teaching, exhorting, giving, leadership, and mercy.
 Ephesians 4:11 discusses apostles, prophets, evangelists, pastors and teachers.
 And in 1 Peter 4:11 we find speakers and ministers.

 When we summarize and combine the various lists, we should see apostles, prophets, evangelists, pastors, teachers, ministers, leaders, givers, exhorters, speakers, and helps in the church.
 There should be those who work miracles, prophesy and heal the sick.
 Some should be able to share a word of wisdom, knowledge or faith.
 Others should be able to discern spirits, show great mercy, speak in different kinds of tongues and interpret those tongues.